cunla/fakeredis-py/docs/index.md

 Contributions are welcome.
 You can contribute in many ways:

 - Report bugs you found.
-- Check out issues with [`Help wanted`][5] label.
+- Check out issues with [`Help wanted`][help-wanted-issues] label.
 - Implement commands which are not yet implemented.
-Follow the [guide how to implement a new command][1].
+Follow the [guide how to implement a new command][guide-implement-command].
 - Write additional test cases.
-Follow the [guide how to write a test-case][4].
+Follow the [guide how to write a test-case][guide-test-case].

-Please follow coding standards listed in the [contributing guide][3].
+Please follow coding standards listed in the [contributing guide][contributing].

 ## Sponsor